eradiate/eradiate/docs/rst/user_guide/data/intro.rst

 Adding manually downloaded data
 -------------------------------

-Due to the impracticality of storing large data sets with the code base Eradiate does not ship all data required to run simulations.
+Due to the impracticality of storing large data sets with the code base, Eradiate does not ship all data required to run simulations.
 Certain large data sets are hosted on an
 `FTP server <https://eradiate.eu/data>`_